 With a series of Sri Lankan brands like Amante, LiCC jeans, Avirate, Dilly & Carlo and Kelly Felder leading the way, Sri Lankan apparel industry is no longer restricted to mass producing apparels for leading global brand houses.
 With the growing popularity for Sri Lanka designs, fashion has taken new element in the local market too.

 The environment and economically sustainable designs created by local fashion designers are in the forefront of regional fashion trends today.
 The concept of up cycling an apparel is still a novel concept that is being promoted by the local designers, who seek to combine great fashion sense with environment and economical awareness.

 Another characteristic of young local designers are their abundant use of local fabric materials and designs including batik designs and hand loom material.
 Many young local designers have taken up the challenge to involve hand loom material into everyday fashion as well as haute couture designs.
 Exclusive and luxury shawls, dresses and bridal wear made with polished cotton and silk hand looms are characteristic of a group of Sri Lankan fashion designers who are mesmerising their European clients with an age old tradition.

-Although designing of silk batik fabrics and apparels has been a long practised tradition among Sri Lankan designers, latest silk sari designs from a local batik artist are taking the local and global fashion scene by a storm.
-Combining innovative designs and unusual colours, these sarees fetch high prices and are the toast of the town among local and global saree fans.
+Although designing of silk batik fabrics and apparels has been a long practiced tradition among Sri Lankan designers, latest silk sari designs from a local batik artist are taking the local and global fashion scene by a storm.
+Combining innovative designs and unusual colors, these sarees fetch high prices and are the toast of the town among local and global saree fans.

-Meanwhile young Sri Lankan fashion designer Ishara Jayathilake's designs mesmerised the fashion lovers at the London's graduate fashion week 2015.
-The military inspired wearable designs were portrayed on the fourth day of the fashion week and were hailed for their ingenuity.
+Meanwhile young Sri Lankan fashion designer Ishara Jayathilake's designs mesmerized the fashion lovers at the London's graduate fashion week 2015.
+The military-inspired wearable designs were portrayed on the fourth day of the fashion week and were hailed for their ingenuity.